sagesteppe/Nest-Cells-Leaves-ID/README.md

+This was a fun project trying to make data driven keys.
+The leaf measurements for both *Solidago* and *Erigeron* were made in the field, with most *Morella* measurements originating from randomly selected herbaria records.
+The scripts detail randomly selecting *Morella* specimens, and comparing some of the traits.

 ## Key Distinguishing *Megachile wheeleri* Nest Cell Materials

 1..
 Leaf margin essentially entire to few toothed, generally with the few evident teeth separated by > 3.0 mm.
 If spaces between leaf teeth < 5 mm, than the teeth rarely if ever on angular- to almost blocky (serrate) projections, and essentially always lacking a tiny light gland at the apice.
 If a leaf apex is present, it is essentially always longer than the pair of leaf teeth adjacent to it.
 Leaf occasionally with dark glands on one side.... **2**